castle-engine/castle-engine/doc/miscellaneous_notes/avoid_renaming_node_names_at_import.md

       From POV of X3D author: Having unreliable suffixes like `_2`, `_3` is better than nothing.
 For X3D author.
 See `x3d-tests/gltf_inlined/avocado_and_exports/avocado_imported.x3dv` testcase.

+      From POV of someone doing conversion to X3D, using castle-model-converter or online version on https://castle-engine.io/convert.php : Also having unreliable suffixes like `_2`, `_3` is better than nothing.
+Valid input (valid glTF with non-unique names) should result in valid output (valid X3D with unique names).

       For Pascal author: More flexible API like `Scene.Node(TAbstractMaterialNode, 'Foo')` is the future.
 Name clashes can happen anyway, glTF and X3D and CGE allow them in various situations.
-Better to accept them,
+Better to accept them.

       Decision: Don't do this.
 Unreliable suffixes `_2`, `_3` are not that helpful.